edenstrom/plex-posters/README.md

 This is a project made with React and Redux for changing a lot of posters in your Plex (http://plex.tv) library.

+## Prerequisite

+* A working plex server on the local network.
+* libvips for sharp.
+Used for image resizing.
+Check out installation instructions here: http://sharp.dimens.io/en/stable/install/

 ## Getting started

 Before trying this you need to have access to a plex server on the local network, or else you won't see anything.

 ```
 git clone https://github.com/edenstrom/plex-posters